larissachen13/tse/querier/README.md

   printed summary of the query results in the format:
   * header - displays number of documents matched: `Matched: # documents`
   * list of satisfied documents in decreasing rank of score
-  * each doc summary displays score, docid, url score is calculated by adding one for any doc that satifies a certain andsequence and by adding one for any doc that satifies any element in an or sequence if no documents satisfy, header will indicate no documents matched
+  * each doc summary displays score, docid, url: `score  39 doc   6: http://old-www.cs.dartmouth.edu/~cs50/Resources/`

+  score is calculated by adding one for any doc that satifies a certain andsequence and by adding one for any doc that satifies any element in an or sequence

+  if no documents satisfy, header will indicate no documents matched

 ### Example Command Lines